Kartmaan/plotly_group/README.md

 # plotly_group
-A function that groups values from a Pandas Series according to given intervals and represent them graphically in the form of bar chart or pie chart.
+A function that groups values from a Pandas Series according to given intervals and represent them graphically in the form of bar chart or pie chart with Plotly.
 Serval parameters can be adjusted :
 - The plot title
 - x/y axis labels